Edge-Polishing Machines: The Clear Advantage

 First, they increase production by greatly reducing the amount of time needed to polish a single piece.
 While it might take 45 minutes to manually turn a saw cut edge into an ultra-clear finished product, the same or better result can likely be achieved on an edge-polishing machine in 60 seconds or less.
 The ability to stack and polish multiple pieces at one time further improves production speed and efficiency.

 Second, the newest edge-polishing machines include features that dramatically reduce operator error.
-The Weeke ABP 155 or 310, for example, includes a database that prompts operators with a series of questions: What material am I finishing (acrylic, polycarbonate, phenolic, etc.)?
+The Euracryl ABP 310, for example, includes a database that prompts operators with a series of questions: What material am I finishing (acrylic, polycarbonate, phenolic, etc.)?
 What finish do I want (ultra-high gloss, medium gloss, matte/frosted, etc.)?
 Once the material type and finish are selected, the database automatically calibrates the machines parameters for feed speeds, RPM and other variables.
 It also directs the operator how to set up the required tooling.
 This user-friendly process reduces operator error and saves labor costs.